leocelis/k-factor/README.md

 Usage
 -----
-Update the following values in calc.py:
+Update the following values in `calc.py` with the Ad stats for a defined time range:

 - users = total paid clicks
 - shares_sent = total shares